-Cefazolin is as effective, and safer than "antistaphylococcal" semi-synthetic pencillins cloxacillin or flucloxacillin in treating methicillin-susceptible Staphylococcus aureus (MSSA) bacteremia, according to findings of an international platform trial.1
+Cefazolin is as effective and safer than the antistaphylococcal semisynthetic penicillins cloxacillin or flucloxacillin in treating methicillin-susceptible Staphylococcus aureus (MSSA) bacteremia, according to findings from an international platform trial.1

-The Staphylococcus aureus Network Adaptive Platform (SNAP) trial was conducted at 91 sites in eight countries, assigning over 2,600 adult patients presenting with S aureus bacteremia to treatment group silos based on susceptibility of their MSSA, PSSA (penicillin-susceptible)-or MRSA (methicillin resistant)- S aureus isolates.
+The Staphylococcus aureus Network Adaptive Platform (SNAP) trial was conducted at 91 sites in 8 countries, assigning over 2600 adult patients presenting with S aureus bacteremia to treatment group silos based on susceptibility of their MSSA, penicillin-susceptible S aureus (PSSA), or methicillin-resistant S aureus isolates.

-"This is the largest trial ever conducted on staphylococcal bloodstream infections," declared Todd Lee, MD, MPH, Department of Medicine, Division of Infectious Diseases, McGill University, Montreal, Canada and co-lead investigator of the SNAP trial, in a statement released on publication of the study.2
+"This is the largest trial ever conducted on staphylococcal bloodstream infections," declared Todd Lee, MD, MPH, professor in the Division of Infectious Diseases in the Department of Medicine at McGill University in Montreal, Quebec, Canada, and co–lead investigator of the SNAP trial, in a statement released on publication of the study.2

 "It brought together countries from all over the world to answer an important question and improve care for millions of people," Lee said.